KrishnaRajan18/CookEase/README.md

+## CookEase

-CookEase helps the user to search for recipies based on the ingredient that gives the user the exact idea of what all ingredients and steps are required to make a recipe at home.
+CookEase helps the user to search for recipies based on the ingredient.
+This gives the user the exact idea of what all ingredients and steps are required to make a recipe at home.
 It also provides a feature to bookmark a recipe for future.

 ## Table of Contents